Other ways to say “How are you?” and how to respond

 If you don’t use it, you lose it.

-But, how to speak English regularly if you don’t live in an English speaking country?
+But, how to speak English regularly if you don’t live in an English-speaking country?

 Decidedly, that constitutes a major obstacle to overcome but not an impossible one.
 Although a long stay in an English-speaking country is the most effective way to become fluent in a language, there are strategies to adopt when that is not an option.
-I

 Let’s dive in and get more specific.
 Continue reading “Increase your output: oral production”